 As a professional artist, a psychologist with systems training in psychotherapy for individuals, couples, and families, and additional formal study of the psychology of creativity, I provide clients with practical knowledge, genuine caring, and personalized guidance.
 In addition to office appointments, I can schedule studio visits and attend lessons, auditions, rehearsals, screenings, exhibits, and performances.

 I understand that the conventional "50 minute hour" is sometimes inappropriate for creative individuals, who undergo a shift in brain function as they slip into the collaborative creative flow of the psychotherapy or coaching process.
+Sometimes 50 minutes is required to get to a core issue.
+An hour session can be too short to discover the root of a problem, develop understanding, learn and practice coping skills, and feel healing transformation.

 Occasionally, longer sessions of 3 or 4 hours are appropriate to allow for an extended session of intense work, based on your individual needs and goals.

 For clients traveling from out of town, I offer intensive daily sessions of 4 hours each day, for several consecutive days.
 I occasionally travel outside of the Seattle metropolitan area to meet with clients.
-For artists who do not live in the Seattle area or artists who travel frequently, perhaps on tour, video conferencing via Skype is possible.

 PHOTOGRAPHS (top to bottom)